yettsyjk/JPACRUDProject/README.md

 ## User Story 4:
 - Your project and database are deployed to your AWS instance.
+- My laptop tanked almost two weeks ago and I'm using a loaner so I don't think I can reach this story.

 ## MVP+
 - create user login page
 - client side styling

 __________________________________________
-- [As the public losses trust in healthcare, there is a way to gain the public's trust.]
+- As the public loses trust in healthcare, there is a way to gain the public's trust.
 (https://www.physiciansweekly.com/doctors-losing-publics-trust/)

 ## Connect with [Yettsy Jo Knapp](https://www.linkedin.com/in/yettsy-jo-knapp)